aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ~~~
 FC=gfortran F77=gfortran ./configure ...
 ~~~
+The `BUILD_STATIC` and `CMAKE_Fortran_COMPILER` options serve the same purpose in a cmake build.

 ## External Libraries

 ### Readline {#c2-readline}

-When critic2 is built using cmake, it is possible to incorporate the readline library.
+When critic2 is built using cmake, it is possible to link against the readline library.
 This library enables shell-like features for critic2's command line interface such as keyboard shortcuts, history, and autocompletion.